dimyG/jekyll-theme-chirpy/_posts/2025-09-30-theology-of-self-acceptance.md

 Clearly this is a multi generation process that would need at least a century or so, leading us deep inside the blurred future area.
 At such a future, possibly with free energy, super-intelligence and new states of consciousness widely available, ideas such as nationalism might already be relics of the past because the reasons that dictated their existence have completely disappeared.
-So sadly, it seems that in decision-making we are doomed to settle for a local optimization framework for now.
+So sadly, it seems that in decision-making we are doomed to settle for a local search framework for now.

 ## Human diversity as an important value
 Fortunately the complete degeneration of values is very difficult, if not impossible.
 I say fortunately,